helgoboss/helgobox/doc/user-guide.md

 Soloes the track if the incoming absolute control value is greater than 0%, otherwise unsoloes the track.

+Provides the following additional settings:

+- **Behavior:** See the REAPER user guide for details.
+    - **Solo in place:** Soloes the track while respecting REAPER's routing.
+This is REAPER's default and since ReaLearn v2.4.0 also ReaLearn's default.
+    - **Solo (ignore routing):** Soloes the track muting everything else, no matter the routing.
+    - **Use REAPER preference:** Follows whatever is set in the REAPER preferences.

 Learning this target by pressing the "Solo" button of the *master* track is currently not possible but of course you can just select it manually in the dropdown menu.

 ###### Track send pan target